danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.editCreator.html" name="channels.editCreator">Transfer channel ownership: channels.editCreator</a>

+* <a href="messages.translateText.html" name="messages.translateText">Translate a given text: messages.translateText</a>

-* <a href="messages.migrateChat.html" name="messages.migrateChat">Turn a legacy group into a supergroup: messages.migrateChat</a>
+* <a href="messages.migrateChat.html" name="messages.migrateChat">Turn a basic group into a supergroup: messages.migrateChat</a>

 * <a href="messages.uninstallStickerSet.html" name="messages.uninstallStickerSet">Uninstall a stickerset: messages.uninstallStickerSet</a>